Daniel-KM/Omeka-S-module-SearchSolr/README.md

 ### Requirements

-- Module [Advanced Search] version 3.3.6 or above.
+- Module [Advanced Search] version 3.4.6.20 or above.
 - A running Apache Solr.
 Compatibility:
   - version 3.5.15 of this module has been tested with Solr 5 and Solr 6.
   - version 3.5.15.2 of this module has been tested with Solr 6 to Solr 8.
   - version 3.5.32.3 of this module has been tested with Solr 8 and above.
+  - version 3.5.39.4 of this module has been tested with Solr 9 and above.

 Quick start
 -----------